 Activities of daily living refers to such activities as bathing, getting dressed, using toilet facilities, eating and moving place to place.
 Health professionals may gauge the functional status of an individual by their ability to perform ADLs.

-An administrative law judge is the officer of the court who presides over proceedings when a Medicare enrollee files an appeal, objecting to a Medicare decision or against a Medicare provider.
+An administrative law judge is the officer of the court who presides over proceedings when a Medicare enrollee files an appeal, objecting to a Medicare decision (including benefit and premium disputes) or against a Medicare provider.

-An adult living care facility is a residential care facility that provides support for Medicare enrollees who can’t live by themselves but who don’t need skilled medical services 24 hours a day.
+An adult living care facility, otherwise known as an assisted living facility, is a residential care facility that provides support people who can’t safely live by themselves but who don’t need skilled medical services 24 hours a day, and thus don’t need to be in a nursing home, where more intensive care is provided.

 An advanced beneficiary notice – also called a “waiver of liability” – is a notice that Medicare providers and suppliers are obligated to give to an Original Medicare enrollee when they find that Medicare does not cover the services the enrollee requests.